tonellotto/cloud-computing/notes/hadoop3-installation.md

       </property>
     </configuration>
     ```
-2. Update the `hdfs-site.xml` file located a `/opt/hadoop/etc/hadoop/` to define the path on the local filesystem where the name node stores the namespace and transactions logs persistently.
+2. Update the `hdfs-site.xml` file located at `/opt/hadoop/etc/hadoop/` to define the path on the local filesystem where the name node stores the namespace and transactions logs persistently.
     The file must look like:

     ```xml
     <configuration>
       <property>